Diese Angaben sind zur Anmeldung zum Newsletter "Packendes" notwendig.

 Paper production consumes a lot of energy, so we established our own refuse-derived fuel (RDF) power plant, Weener Energie, at the Weener site.
 Since mid 2008, Weener Energie has supplied all the thermal energy required for paper drying.
 Refuse-derived fuel is mainly procured locally - reducing transport costs and carbon emissions.
 Weener Energie is also fuelled with waste material from our paper mill.

 Our paper mill is also supplied with additional energy from renewable sources around the plant.
-This includes our own company wind turbine which supplies an output of 3 MW after repowering in 2015.
+This includes our own company wind turbine which supplies an output of 3 MW after repowering in 2015 and thus saves around 3,500t of CO2.
 The electricity generated is fed into the public grid.
 Thanks to this energy concept, we not only protect the environment and our budget but also secure our long-term independence from international energy markets.

 Systems and processes in our four box plants are geared towards maximum energy and resource efficiency.
 Our presence in four different regions of Germany not only guarantees customer proximity but also ensures efficient logistics and saves carbon emissions.
 Internationally-recognised certificates confirm our high standards of energy and environment management.